 You can use any micro ORM, Entity Framework Core, or even plain ADO.NET for querying.
-In the sample application, we selected Dapper for the ordering microservice in eShopOnContainers as a good example of a popular Micro ORM.
+In the sample application, we selected Dapper for the ordering microservice in eShopOnContainers as a good example of a popular micro ORM.
 It can run plain SQL queries with great performance, because it is a very light framework.
 Using Dapper, you can write a SQL query that can access and join multiple tables.

 Dapper is an open source project (original created by Sam Saffron), and is part of the building blocks used in Stack Overflow.
-To use Dapper, you just need to install it through Dapper's NuGet package.
+To use Dapper, you just need to install it through the Dapper NuGet package, as shown in the following figure.